cube-soft/cube.filesystem.sevenzip/Readme.md

 }
 ```

-ArchvieReader.Items property can access the each item of the archive.
+ArchvieReader.Items property can access each item of the archive.
 If you want to extract only the specific files, write as follows.

 ```cs